abstractmachine/head-machine-learning-gpt-2/webpage/README.md

 $ brew install node
 ```

-Once node has been installed, you can open your Terminal and go into the `webpage` folder:
+Once `node` has been installed, open your Terminal and go into the `webpage` folder and start serving this webpage to your browser:

 ```
 $ http-server